vega/altair/doc/user_guide/customization.rst

        color="source:N"
    )

-It is also possible to add a subtitle by passing in an `alt.TitleParams` object.
+It is also possible to add a subtitle by passing in an `alt.Title` object.

 .. altair-plot::